 Oil and Gas revenues are a significant source in the funding of the State and the State's economic outlook directly affects the school's revenues.
-During 2018, world-wide oil prices started to recover, in addition, new technologies have resulted in higher extractions resulting in decreased revenues for the State of New Mexico.
-As the School is primarily funded with revenues allocated from the State of New Mexico, this has resulted in decreased funding to the School.
+During 2019, world-wide oil prices started to recover, in addition, new technologies allowed for higher extractions resulting in increased revenues for the State of New Mexico.
+As the School is primarily funded with revenues allocated from the State of New Mexico, this resulted in increased funding to be available to public education.